depression, loss of interest, loss of appetite, poor sleep, forgetfulness, irritability, guilt feelings, suicidal thoughts

 Causes of Depression

 Like most medical illnesses, the causes of depression are multifactorial, that is to say that many factors come together at the same time resulting in depression for an individual.

-If you are suffering from depression, it is likely that you have a biological predisposition.
+If you are suffering from depression, you likely have a biological predisposition.
 Sometimes this can be genetic and hereditary.
 In people with depression, the levels of certain neurotransmitter chemicals are low between the synaptic clefts of neurons in the brain.
 Antidepressant medications work by increasing these neurochemicals.

-Psychologically, you may have inaccurate negative believes and thoughts about yourself.
-Having a negative self image will make you feel lousy about yourself and you may think that you are not worthy as a person or you may feel unloved.
+Psychologically, you may have inaccurate negative beliefs and thoughts about yourself.
+Having a negative self-image will make you feel lousy about yourself, and you may think that you are not worthy as a person, or you may feel unloved.
 Psychotherapy will help you to identify these negative automatic thoughts and your psychiatrist will teach you how to deal with them.